World2Fly Flight Delay and Cancellation Compensation

 Flights arriving at EU airports✅ Covered

-These laws also include airlines from Norway, Switzerland, and Iceland.
-This means if you’re flying with any airline to, within, or from Europe, you most likely have these rights.
-It’s helpful to know about these laws – they’re there to help you if issues arise with your flight.
-They make sure you’re not left on your own when your travel plans don’t work out.
+These regulations also include airlines from Iceland, Norway, and Switzerland.
+This means if you’re traveling with any airline to, from, or within Europe, you probably have these rights.
+It’s good to understand these laws – they’re there to support you if something goes wrong with your flight.
+They guarantee you’re not left on your own when your travel plans fall through.

 When You Are Not Entitled to Compensation

-World2Fly is not always responsible when flights are delayed or cancelled.
-At times, events occur that the airline has no control over, like extreme weather or unforeseen issues.
+World2Fly is not always at fault when flights are delayed or cancelled.
+At times, events occur that the airline can’t control, like extreme weather or unforeseen issues.

-For instance, if there’s unexpected severe weather, an airport emergency, or air traffic controllers go on strike, World2Fly cannot be held accountable.
-These are called “extraordinary circumstances” that the airline can’t do anything about.
+For example, if there’s unexpected severe weather, an urgent situation at the airport, or a strike by air traffic controllers, World2Fly is not liable.
+These are called “extraordinary circumstances” that the airline is unable to prevent.

 When these events take place, you probably won’t get any compensation.
-The airline isn’t seen as doing anything wrong when these unforeseen difficulties come up.
+The airline isn’t viewed as doing anything wrong when these unforeseen difficulties arise.
+However, World2Fly must prove that the delay or cancellation was caused by extraordinary circumstances in order to avoid paying.

 Recent Flight Delays and Cancellations